RESOURCES:

 Is opioid prescribing still increasing?

-• No. According to CDC data, opioid prescriptions have dropped since 2010-2 and continue to fall.
-Recent data suggests that this year prescribing per capita will reach the same level as in 2000.
+No. According to CDC data, opioid prescriptions have dropped since 2010-2 and have continued to fall to levels last seen in the 1990s.

 What problems do patients who use opioid medication face today?

-• At least 40 states, three major retail pharmacies and many payers have laws or policies with rigid limits on opioid prescribing.
-These policies draw on the CDC’s 2016 prescribing guideline, but the agency considers them a misuse of its guideline.
+At least 40 states, three major retail pharmacies, and many payers have laws or policies with rigid limits on opioid prescribing.
+These policies draw on the CDC’s 2016 prescribing guideline, but the agency considers them a misapplication of the guideline.

-• Patients regularly taking opioid medication face barriers getting healthcare at all: 50% of primary care providers won’t see a new patient taking daily opioids and 81% are reluctant to.
+Patients regularly taking opioid medication face impediments to care: 50% of primary care providers won’t see a new patient taking daily opioids and 81% are reluctant to.

-• Too many patients face a dangerous practice known as “forced tapering” – a unilateral decision by providers to reduce dosage or deny medication altogether.
+Too many patients today face a dangerous practice known as “forced” or abrupt tapering – a unilateral decision by providers to reduce dosage or stop medication altogether.

-• While voluntary dose reduction helps some patients, forced tapering can destabilize patients mentally and physically and even lead to suicide or drug overdose.
+While voluntary dose reduction helps some patients, forced or abrupt tapering can destabilize patients mentally and physically and even lead to suicide or drug overdose.

-• Human Rights Watch found that providers were tapering patients due to outside pressures and against their best medical judgment, tapering those they believed benefited from opioids.
+Human Rights Watch found that providers were tapering patients due to outside pressures and against their best medical judgment, discontinuing medication in those they believed benefited from opioids.

-• A recent study found that abrupt discontinuation of opioids is on the rise in all patients, and the FDA has warned about these dangers of this practice.
+A recent study found that abrupt discontinuation of opioids is on the rise in all patients, and the FDA has warned about the dangers of this practice.